Logarithmic Celestial Conformal Field Theory: CCFT aspects

 We assume the falloffs

 on the radiative data near $\mathscr I^+_\pm$ (referring to the limits $u\to \pm \infty$ of $\mathscr{I}^+$, respectively), which are compatible with the stability of Minkowski spacetime, the action of BMS symmetries, and encompass relevant physical features such as gravitational tails and loop-corrected soft theorems \cite{Christodoulou:1993uv,Blanchet:1987wq,Blanchet:1993ec,Strominger:2013jfa,Compere:2018ylh,Sahoo:2018lxl, Compere:2020lrt,Blanchet:2020ngx,Sahoo:2021ctw}.
-In particular, the presence of the vacuum news tensor $N_{zz}^{\textrm{ vac}}(z)$ \cite{Compere:2016jwb,Compere:2018ylh} in the expansion \eqref{falloff in u} is required because of the infinitesimal Schwarzian derivative of $\mathcal{Y}(z)$ in the transformation of the Bondi news \eqref{transfo N Bondi}.
+In particular, the presence of the vacuum news tensor $N_{zz}^{\textrm{ vac}}(z)$ \cite{Compere:2016jwb,Compere:2018ylh} in the expansion \eqref{falloff in u} is required because of the infinitesimal Schwarzian derivative of $\mathcal{Y}(z)$ in \eqref{transfo N Bondi}.
 It can be seen as the tracefree part of a stress tensor associated with a Euclidean Liouville theory living on the celestial sphere, where $\varphi (z)$ denotes the Liouville field.
-The latter is also referred to as the (holomorphic part of the) superboost scalar field and it encodes the refraction/velocity kick memory effects \cite{Podolsky:2002sa,Podolsky:2010xh,Podolsky:2016mqg,Zhang:2017rno,Zhang:2018srn,Compere:2018ylh}.
+The latter is also referred to as the superboost scalar field and encodes the refraction/velocity kick memory effects \cite{Podolsky:2002sa,Podolsky:2010xh,Podolsky:2016mqg,Zhang:2017rno,Zhang:2018srn,Compere:2018ylh}.
 Under the action of BMS symmetries, we have the anomalous transformation law

 so that